Horse-trading being done 'shamelessly' in MP: Gehlot

 He said all this is being done on the basis of money power.
 "I have been repeatedly saying that a big scam is being run in the country in the name of electoral bonds.
 People are being looted by scaring them with the name of CBI and ED," he said.

 Other Congress leaders, including government chief whip Mahesh Joshi, deputy chief whip Mahendra Chaudhary and Rajasthan Transport Minister Pratap Singh, were also present at the airport.
-Three luxury buses were stationed at the airport to take the MLAs to a resort at Delhi road.
-The MLAs could also be accommodated in two resorts.
+Three luxury buses were stationed at the airport to take the MLAs to a resort on the Delhi-Jaipur highway.
+They could also be accommodated in two resorts.

 On Scindia's decision to quit the Congress, Gehlot said, "Congress party gave him so much but he showed opportunism.
 People will not forgive him."
 Peeved with his marginalisation in the Congress, Scindia, soon after meeting Prime Minister Narendra Modi in Delhi on Tuesday, tendered his resignation to party president Sonia Gandhi saying it was time for him to move on.
 Considered a close aide of senior Congress leader Rahul Gandhi, he joined the BJP on Wednesday in the presence of party president JP Nadda..